cmugpi/cmugpi.github.io/topics/bash/oneliners/index.md

 I want to study for the test by reviewing all the lab handouts (all the PDF files with the same name as their parent folder), but _not_ my written solutions (all the files named "written.pdf").
-If I can figure out which files to open, I know that I can use the program `open` to open them (on a Mac, on Linux we could use `evince`).
+If I can figure out which files to open, I know that I can use the program `open` to open them on my Mac (on Linux we could use `evince`).

 I mentioned before that we should construct our oneliner iteratively.
-Most of the tools we use are really handy: if we don't specify where our output should go, it just prints it to the console, so we can try something first by printing it to the console, then build on top of it by sending the output somewhere else.
+Most of the tools we use are really handy in that if we don't specify where our output should go, it just prints it to the console, so we can try something first by printing it to the console, then build on top of it by sending the output somewhere else.

 Let's first get rid of all the non-PDF files using find, and print output to the
 console:

 {% highlight bash %}
-# note that this also gets rid of folders because there aren't any folders
+# note that this also gets rid of folders because there aren't any
-# ending with "pdf"
+# folders ending with "pdf"
 $ find . -name "*pdf"
 ./abridgedlab.pdf
 ./written.pdf